bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 Recent progress in LLM reasoning capability has been largely driven by inference-time scaling, in addition to data and parameter scaling ([OpenAI et al., 2024](https://doi.org/10.48550/arXiv.2412.16720); [DeepSeek-AI et al., 2025](https://doi.org/10.1038/s41586-025-09422-z)).
 Models that explicitly output reasoning tokens (through intermediate steps, backtracking, and exploration) now dominate math, coding, and agentic benchmarks.
 These behaviors allow models to explore alternative hypotheses, correct earlier mistakes, and synthesize conclusions rather than committing to a single solution ([Wen et al., 2025](https://doi.org/10.48550/arXiv.2509.04475)).

-### What’s wrong with sequential reasoning?

-Scaling sequential reasoning tokens comes at a cost, as models risk exceeding effective context limits ([Hsieh et al., 2024](https://doi.org/10.48550/arXiv.2404.06654)).
+**The problem is that sequential reasoning scales linearly with the amount of exploration.** Scaling sequential reasoning tokens comes at a cost, as models risk exceeding effective context limits ([Hsieh et al., 2024](https://doi.org/10.48550/arXiv.2404.06654)).
 The accumulation of intermediate exploration paths makes it challenging for the model to disambiguate amongst distractors when attending to information in its context, leading to a degradation of model performance, also known as **context-rot** ([Hong, Troynikov and Huber, 2025](https://research.trychroma.com/context-rot)).
 Latency also grows proportionally with reasoning length.
 For complex tasks requiring tens of millions of tokens for exploration and planning, it’s not uncommon to see users wait tens of minutes or even hours for an answer ([Qu et al., 2025](https://doi.org/10.48550/arXiv.2503.21614)).
 As we continue to scale along the output sequence length dimension, we also make inference slower, less reliable, and more compute intensive.
 Parallel reasoning has emerged as a natural solution.
 Instead of exploring paths sequentially ([Gandhi et al., 2024](https://doi.org/10.48550/arXiv.2404.03683)) and accumulating the context window at every step, we can allow models to explore multiple threads independently (threads don’t rely on each other’s context) and concurrently (threads can be executed at the same time).

 <p class="apr-fig apr-fig--wide">
 <img src="/assets/adaptive-parallel-reasoning/figure-01-sequential-vs-parallel.png" alt="Figure 1: Sequential vs. Parallel Reasoning"><br>